BBowenDev/ZH-EN-mmt/README.md

 * `-r` _set_ | fetches the first available video from _set_ specified set (train/val/test)
 * `-h` | show above usage information

+Downloads from the `-s` and `-r` flags will be placed in marked subfolders to prevent errors with downloading the whole dataset.

 ```
 cd ZH-EN-mmt
 #chmod 755 prepare.sh
 bash download.sh -a
 ```

+_**NOTE:**_ as the VaTeX dataset is sourced from YouTube, not all videos will still be available or accessible.

 ### Preprocessing